seek-oss/braid-design-system/docs/Compiled Braid Migration.md

 ## Explicit Entrypoints

-In previous versions of Braid, it was possible to import APIs from any file within the package, even if that file was never intentionally exposed:
+In previous versions of Braid, it was possible to import APIs from any path within the package, even if that path was never intentionally exposed publicly:

 ```tsx
 // Standard method of importing components